Michigan biggest head-to-head fight for Romney, Santorum

 Michigan officials and party activists said they doubt Santorum's rise in the state will last until primary day.

 "I don't see the infrastructure in place.
-I don't see them doing what they need to do to win," said Bill Nowling, the former communications director for the Michigan Republican Party.
+I don't see them doing what they need to do to win," said Bill Nowling, a former communications director for the Michigan Republican Party.

-A victory for either man could prove a crucial launching pad for their campaigns heading into "Super Tuesday," when 10 states hold nominating contests on March 6.
+A victory for either man could prove a crucial launching pad for their campaigns heading into "Super Tuesday," March 6, when 10 states hold nominating contests.

 Both Santorum and Romney will hit Obama hard for the weakness of Michigan's economy.
 But many in the state see signs of growth, including a dropping unemployment rate and an unexpected $457 million surplus for the state's budget.

-(Additional reporting by Susan Heavey in Washington; Editing by Alistair Bell and Will Dunham)
+(Additional reporting by Susan Heavey in Washington; Editing by Alistair Bell and Todd Eastham)